7 Sisters Who Are Shaping the Conversation About Black Women’s Bodies

 She said this: “There are all kinds of reasons for a fat body.
 But it doesn't matter.
 You don't have to explain a fat body.”

-She did that: At 5 feet, 11 inches tall, Obama is known for her standout style that flatters her height and curves, such as the stunning monochrome look she rocked at January’s inauguration.
+She did that: At 5 feet, 11 inches tall, Obama is known for her standout style that flatters her height and curves.
 During her time as first lady, Obama launched the Let’s Move campaign to encourage fitness at an early age and planted an organic vegetable garden at the White House.
-Last fall she released The Michelle Obama Podcast, which has featured a variety of wellness topics including aging, menopause and body acceptance, noting in one episode, “I have hips and thighs.”
+She released The Michelle Obama Podcast, which has featured a variety of wellness topics including aging, menopause and body acceptance, noting in one episode, “I have hips and thighs.”

 She said this: "What this body is at 56 — I can’t do the same thing that I did when I was 36.
 It’s not the same body.
 We’re living things.
 We’re not machines.
 We run out of gas, we need fuel, we need sunshine and light, we have to take care of ourselves.”